yangxvlin/Roo-compiler/README.md

 - <img src="./docs/1b.png" width="40%" />
 - [specification 1](./docs/asg1.pdf)
 #### tasks
-- Roo has global type denitions for aggregate types (records and arrays), but there are no global variables.
+- Roo has global type definitions for aggregate types (records and arrays), but there are no global variables.
 - One (parameterless) procedure must be named "main".
 - has three base types
   - The "write" and "writeln" commands can print inhabitants of all three base types. (showable)